morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 [NSHipster](http://nshipster.com/swift-documentation/) has a helpful explanation of documentation creation mechanisms for Swift.
 Students are encouraged to use these techniques to generate documentation for their code.

 #### Java (including Android)
 Java uses a special documentation syntax called **Javadoc**.
-Javadoc is not only used as source code documentation, but also exported as HTML documentation pages ([Java SDK documentation](https://docs.oracle.com/javase/8/docs/api/) and [Android SDK documentation](https://developer.android.com/reference/packages.html) are generated from Javadoc).
-Here's an example of a Javadoc comment for a method:
+Javadoc used to document source code can also be exported as HTML doc pages.
+The documentation for the [Java SDK](https://docs.oracle.com/javase/8/docs/api/) and the [Android SDK](https://developer.android.com/reference/packages.html) is generated using Javadoc.

+Here is an example of a Javadoc comment for a method:

 ```java
 /**